rhdtownsend/msg/docs/source/appendices/grid-tools/make_passband.rst

 Description
 -----------

-The :command:`make_passband` tool reads response data from an ASCII text file, creates a passband function, and write it to a :f-schema:`passband` file.
+The :program:`make_passband` tool reads response data from an ASCII text file, creates a passband function, and write it to a :f-schema:`passband` file.